Trevor Bauer suspended for 2 seasons over sexual assault allegation - NewsBreak

 Major League Baseball officials said Bauer violated its policy on sexual assault and domestic violence, and handed down the 324-game suspension without pay on Friday.

-Bauer immediately took to Twitter to say he will appeal the decision.Biden eyes long-awaited student debt relief starting at $10,000 per borrower
+Bauer immediately took to Twitter to say he will appeal the decision.Police shoot 2 coyotes after 2-year-old bitten near beach

 “In the strongest possible terms, I deny committing any violation of the league’s domestic violence & sexual assault policy,” Bauer said.
 “I am appealing this action and expect to prevail.
 As we have throughout this process, my representatives & I respect the confidentiality of the proceedings.”